 4) “The World of Charles and Ray Eames” Catalogue

-Make no mistake, this is more than a catalogue: it’s a 320-page hardback book.
-This definitive monograph is by Catherine Ince, curator of the The World of Charles and Ray Eames exhibition, which is currently on view in Oakland, California—the final stop of its international tour.
+Make no mistake; this is more than a catalog: it’s a 320-page hardback book.
+This definitive monograph is by Catherine Ince, curator of The World of Charles and Ray Eames exhibition, which is currently on view in Oakland, California—the final stop of its international tour.
 The book features 400 images, texts, reviews, articles, as well as personal writings by and correspondence between Charles and Ray themselves.
 Delve into the history of their inspiring and prolific world today.